Wednesday, July 15, 2026Sign in

 On March 19, 2026, the Oklahoma Medical Marijuana Authority issued a mandatory recall covering every cannabis product the lab Greenleaf Labs LLC tested between April 2023 and July 2025.
 Approximately 19,000 samples are in scope.
 The regulator's complaint: Greenleaf inaccurately calculated yeast and mold content for two years, and despite an August 2025 cease-and-desist order, failed to notify its customers that previously-passed product had failed retesting.

 On May 1, Maine's Office of Cannabis Policy issued a medical-cannabis patient advisory for two strains cultivated and sold by Northwoods Caregiver LLC in Piscataquis County.
 Blackberry Mint contained more than 18 times the state's safe mold threshold.
 Banana Punch contained nearly three times the acceptable level of piperonyl butoxide, a pesticide synergist.
-The advisory was triggered by a patient who suffered an adverse health reaction after smoking the product.
-(S1, S2, S5)

 Three states.
 Three failed quality-assurance pipelines.
 Three different failure modes.
 And — across all three — operators paying for laboratory failures that were not theirs.